apostrophecms/apostrophe-documentation/technical-overviews/how-apostrophe-handles-requests.md

 });
 ```

-Note that `pageBeforeSend` methods are invoked first before the template is rendered.
+Note that the `apostrophe-pages:beforeSend` promise event is emitted, and any handlers are awaited, before the template is rendered.

   `sendPage` completes your response to the Express request.
 There is no need to call `res.send` afterwards and it will not work if you try.
 If you need to do anything special to the Express `res` object before the response is sent, do that first, accessing it via `req.res`.